architecture-first/boa-showcase/docs/programming/Messaging.md

 As the first step, the Customer creates and says a message (ViewProductEvent).
 Due to the framework, most of the header information shown is automatically supplied in the creation of the ViewProductEvent.

-The important item, called requestId, is highlighted.
+The important item, called requestId, is highlighted in yellow.
 This key field links the Convo and Task list together.

 When the Merchant hears the message it creates a ViewProductReplyEvent.